 Wolff Apex

 It’s important to note that all the vises I reviewed are fundamentally good.
-The Wolff Apex came in last place out of the 6 tested.
-Not saying it’s bad, just I’d recommend others in this price range.
-The machining is excellent and the included clamp is nice.
+The below ratings are not saying it’s bad, just I’d recommend others in this price range.
+The machining is excellent and the included table clamp is nice.

 Below is my scoring.
 With 10 being highest